-- Students will gain qualifications that will support their journey into adulthood. - Students will gain the skills, knowledge and understanding to make informed choices about their future adult life, tailored to their interests and talents that prepares them for the world of work. - Students will gain knowledge, skills and understanding in a range of independent living and life skills so that students can participate meaningfully in society when they move into adulthood. - Students will build upon skills learnt and qualifications achieved in Key Stage 4 and bridge any gaps to learning and improve functional literacy levels or GCSE equivalent. - Students will build upon skills learnt and qualifications achieved in Key Stage 4 and bridge any gaps to learning and improve functional numeracy levels or GCSE equivalent. - Students develop their independence and confidence in preparation for adulthood. - Students will be able to make cross-curricular links. - Students will access work-related activities or work experience. - Students will build sufficient knowledge and skills in Post 16 to allow them to plan, organise and to be ready for the next stage of their education, employment or training. - The knowledge and skills gained in Post 16 are relevant, ambitious and tailored to apply to local and regional employment and training services to allow students to succeed in future learning, employment and independent living.
+- Students will gain qualifications that will support their journey into adulthood. - Students will gain the skills, knowledge and understanding to make informed choices about their future adult life, tailored to their interests and talents that prepares them for the world of work. - Students will gain knowledge, skills and understanding in a range of independent living and life skills so that students can participate meaningfully in society when they move into adulthood. - Students will build upon skills learnt and qualifications achieved in Key Stage 4 and bridge any gaps to learning and improve functional literacy levels or GCSE equivalent. - Students will build upon skills learnt and qualifications achieved in Key Stage 4 and bridge any gaps to learning and improve functional numeracy levels or GCSE equivalent. - Students develop their independence and confidence in preparation for adulthood. - Students will be able to make cross-curricular links. - Students will access work-related activities or work experience. - Students will be able to use subject specific, professional and technical vocabulary confidently. - Students will build sufficient knowledge and skills in Post 16 to allow them to plan, organise and to be ready for the next stage of their education, employment or training. - The knowledge and skills gained in Post 16 are relevant, ambitious and prioritised to apply to local and regional employment and training services to allow students to succeed in future learning, employment and independent living.